fanatic/git-training/README.md

 - Action: make comment on issue

 3. User assigns issue to themself
-4. Bot comments on issue asking user to create a new file on a branch named username-branch-1 containing "First commit!", then create a pull request
+4. Bot comments on issue asking user to create a new branch named feat/username-1

 - Hook: issue assigned
 - Validate: issue assignee matches author
 - Action: make comment on issue

-5. User creates branch and PR
+5. User creates branch
+6. Bot comments on issue asking user to create a new file on the branch called "First commit!", then create a pull request

+- Hook: branch created
+- Validate: branch name matches creator
+- Action: make comment on issue

+7. User creates file
+8. Bot comments on issue asking user to create a pull request

+- Hook: push
+- Validate: file created
+- Action: make comment on issue

+9. User creates PR
-6. Bot sees new PR & reviews it asking for a change to associate it with the issue
+10. Bot sees new PR & reviews it asking for a change to associate it with the issue (add resolves #1 to body of PR)

 - Hook: pr opened
 - Validate: contents of file, name of branch
 - Action: make comment on pr

-7. User makes change which updates branch/pr
+11. User makes change which updates pr
-8. Bot approves PR and asks user to merge
+12. Bot adds review requesting update to the file

 - Hook: pr updated
 - Validate: contents of file,
+- Action: add review

+13. User makes change which updates branch
+14. Bot approves PR and asks user to merge

+- Hook: branch updated
+- Validate: contents of file,
 - Action: approve pr, make comment on pr

-9. User merges PR which closes original issue
+15. User merges PR which closes original issue
-10. Bot asks user to verify the original issue was resolved
+16. Bot asks user to verify the original issue was resolved

 - Hook: pr closed
 - Validate: pr & issue both merged